gabrieleasudoss/aws-ts-cdk-rest-api/README.md

-# To create and test a REST API using AWS API Gateway, Lambda, and DynamoDB with the AWS CDK
+# To implement and test a REST API with AWS API Gateway, Lambda, and DynamoDB with the AWS CDK using TypeScript

-To develop a REST API with API key authentication using AWS API Gateway, DynamoDB, Lambda, and the AWS CDK as well as how to test it with Postman.
+To implement a REST API with API key authentication using AWS API Gateway, DynamoDB, Lambda, and the AWS CDK using TypeScript as well as how to test it with Postman.

 ## Overview